-Note that this translation will need to be modified for 2010 to account for "Not Reported".
-All GES.Person records linked to the person are used.
-If there are no records, then the value is assigned 8.
+All Person records linked to the vehicle are used.
+If there are no records, then the value 8 is assigned.
 If there is a single record, then the SAS code for Person.INJ_SEV is used.
-If multiple records, all SAS Codes are obtained and prioritized.
-The value earliest in the following list will be used: 4, 3, 2, 1, 5, 0, 6 and 9.
+If there are multiple records, all SAS codes for Person.INJ_SEV are obtained and prioritized.
+Follow the priority ranking of each attribute as follows: 4, 3, 2, 1, 5, 0, 6, 9 and 7 (in 2010).